nathancarter/weblurch/doc/plan.md

    metavariables and lower case letters for regular variables, and otherwise easily human-readable/suggestive notation.
 The one exception is that @ means the universal quantifier and # means the existential quantifier.
+   Note that these unit tests do not require a PhantomJS environment.
 ```
     pattern             expression      results
     -------             ----------      -------